Is Your HAZWOPER Certificate Good at Different Companies?

 • Expiration date (if applicable), as some certifications require periodic renewal or refresher courses.

-• A unique certification number or identifier, which can be used to verify the authenticity of the certificate.
+• A unique number or identifier, which can be used to verify the authenticity of the certificate.

 3. Digital Records: In some cases, you might also have access to a digital record of your certification through an online portal provided by the training organization.